Inherited rivalry shouldn’t overshadow a British classic as Benn faces Eubank Jr

 Truth, however, is close to a meaningless concept in the boxing business.

-Eubank had beaten Kid Milo in Brighton in September and Benn was fresh from a first-round stoppage of Iron Man Iran Barkley in Las Vegas.
+Eubank had beaten Kid Milo in Brighton in September and Benn was fresh from a first-round stoppage of Iran Barkley in Las Vegas.
 Benn had retained the WBO middleweight title, Eubank became the king of the seaside.

 The pair looked like they were from different fighting planets, but boxing has always been a deceptive game.